 It's always special when one of the closest members of the University of Idaho family supports the programs they are helping to provide.
 In addition to any of the other gifting vehicles, faculty and staff may make contributions to any Foundation fund through payroll deduction.

-The Board of Directors is comprised of up to 25 business, professional and civic leaders who govern the University of Idaho Foundation, Inc. These outstanding volunteers contribute their time, experience and resources, serving with no compensation.
+The Board of Directors is comprised of up to 25 business, professional and civic leaders who govern the University of Idaho Foundation, Inc. These outstanding volunteers contribute their time, experience and resources -- serving with no compensation.
 The Board of Directors meets three times annually.
-Several Board members chair committees and meet between sessions of the Board of Directors.
-The Foundation office is located at 1210 Blake Avenue, 875 Perimeter Drive MS 3143 Moscow, ID 83844-3143.
+Several directors chair committees and meet between sessions of the Board of Directors.

 The directors provide external oversight to the Foundation's operation, with the executive director of the Foundation reporting directly to the board.
 The directors embrace the values of the University of Idaho, and reflect in their membership the geographic, gender and cultural diversity of our alumni and friends.